morethantesting/morethantesting.github.io/blog/_posts/2020-02-10-top-5-software-testing-newsletters.markdown

 alt: "A colourful envelope illustration"

 read_time: 3
+redirect_from:
+  - "/top-5-software-testing-newsletters-2020"
+  - "/top-5-software-testing-newsletters-2020/"
+  - "/top-5-software-testing-newsletters-2020/amp/"
 ---

 Are you looking for fresh and high-quality news on Software Testing?

 Let's face it, most of us don't have time to scan through the web looking for the latest updates.
 Luckily, some great people do just that and publish completely for free!

-Below you'll find 5 Software Testing newsletters to follow in 2020.
+Below you'll find top 5 Software Testing newsletters to follow in 2020.

 ## [Software Testing Weekly](https://softwaretestingweekly.com/)
 Published every: **Friday**